Front Mission – 1995 Developer Interviews

 Hashimoto: The staff actually went to the trouble of creating a sample movie, using a Macintosh program, to show me the opening.
 I thought, if these guys are going to this much trouble, you know, as a producer you want to do all you can to make sure it goes through.

-—A lot of passion went into the entire project, it seems.
+—It sounds like a lot of passion went into the entire project.

 Hashimoto: Indeed.
 Thanks to things like that sample movie, though, it also made it easier to convince the higher-ups.